aegonmyy/streamWage/README.md

 ## Upgradeability

 All proxies share one implementation via an `UpgradeableBeacon`.
 Upgrading the beacon upgrades every instance simultaneously.
-The beacon owner has full upgrade authority — this is an intentional centralization tradeoff documented in the design decisions.
+The beacon owner has full upgrade authority, this is an intentional centralization tradeoff documented in the design decisions.

 ---